agrawal-rahul/Jodi/README.md

 1. Learning Python - Mark Lutz
 2. C++ Primer - Stanley B. Lipmman, Josée Lajoie, Barbara E. Moo
 3. C Programming Language - Brian Kernighan, Dennis Ritchie

+# How it Works
+We will start with a group that signs up for the learning.
+The participants are supposed to self read the content and can ask questions.
+The content read has to be implemented in parallel and the code review raised here in a branch.
+You get points for your assignments and also reading solutions from others.

+It must be noted that this is a collaborative learning setuo and hence the success depends on every one contributing.
+Secondly, as objective number 3 suggests, reading others code is a requirement, and so does writing code.
+If you fail to do either of them repeatedly, you will be removed from the program.
+You can continue to follow the repository but you will cease to be the part of it.